South of France Championships

-The South of France Championships, its original name of Championnats du Sud de la France, also known as the Championships of the South of France and the Championship of Southern France, was a tennis event held from 1895 through 1971.
+The South of France Championships, originally known as the Championnats du Sud de la France, and also known as the Championships of the South of France and the Championship of Southern France, was a tennis event held from 1895 through 1971.
 It was originally played at the Nice Lawn Tennis Club in Nice, France.
 It was one of the tournaments of the French Riviera tennis circuit.

 History

 Lawn tennis was introduced to the French Riviera by English tourists, who decided to holiday on the Cote d'Azur after Queen Victoria vacationed there during the late 1800s.
 The Riviera season was usually December through to March with a number of events that would be staged in Nice.
 The South of France Championships in Nice was considered the best of these early continental tournament events.
 Other events founded around this time included the Nice Championships, the Nice Lawn Tennis Club Championships and later the Nice International.
 The Nice Lawn Tennis Club was founded in 1890 at Place Mozart.
 In 1895 the South of France Championships tournament began; the dates the event was held fluctuated between February, March and April annually.
 The club and championships changed location to Parc Imperial Avenue Suzanne Lenglen in 1923.
 It was one of the earliest events open to international players; the tournament survived for a period of 76 years until 1971.